-- Ask the trainees to give a brief presentation or conduct additional investigations to reinforce new skills. - · Encourage the trainees to check for understanding with their peers. - Ask trainees to investigate case studies and come up with original solutions. - · Engage the trainees in role playing. - Ask the trainees to think of real life and work situation where they can apply their new knowledge and skills. - · Assign the trainees with homework or a self-administrated task.
+- Ask trainees to investigate case studies and come up with original solutions. - Engage the trainees in role playing. - Ask the trainees to think of real life and work situation where they can apply their new knowledge and skills. - Assign the trainees with homework or a self-administrated task.